heartsucker/node-deb/README.md

 On install, you will get.
 - An executable named `some-other-app`
-  - That starts the app with the command `node --harmony index.js`
+  - That starts the app with the command `index.js --daemon`
 - An `upstart` init script installed to `/etc/init/some-other-app.conf`
 - A `systemd` unit file installed to `/etc/systemd/system/some-other-app.service`
 - A `sysv` int script installed to `/etc/init.d/some-other-app`